chrissar/klf-technical-interview/README.md

 2. a) To run a dev build that will reload when a change is made, run the following command: `npm run watch:dev`

-   b) If you do not install nodemon, run the following command: `npm run dev` (you will need to manually relaunch the application at every change).
+   b) If you do not install nodemon, run the following command: `npm run dev` or `make dev` (you will need to manually relaunch the application at every change).
-3. A simple build can be done using `npm run build`
+3. A simple build can be done using `npm run build` or `make build`
-4. Cleaning your build can be done using `npm run clean`
+4. Cleaning your build can be done using `npm run clean` or `make clean`

 ##### Making calls